 We want to thank our amazing recipe testers, J.J Steele, Anna Sparks, and Ramona Tallodi!

 Vegan Stuffed Mushrooms recipe by Barry Horton from Sanctuary Bistro’s Recipes for Everyday Living cookbook by Executive Chef Barry Horton and Jennifer Jones Horton.
 Photos by Zhoro Apostolov for World of Vegan.
 Recipe and photographs copyright of World of Vegan™, all rights reserved.
+Article edited by Amanda Meth.
 This post is not sponsored and all thoughts are my own.
 Please note that this article contains affiliate links which support our work at World of Vegan!